Kierian-50/Portfolio/content/projects/MomsDemandAction.md

 showInProjects: true
 ---

 Built the Zen The Initiate game in Java.
-This is a French board game usable in one or two player on a computer.
+This is a French board game usable in one or two players on a computer.